Information About Alpharetta Piano Lessons (aka Piano with Julie)

 Some may want to learn how to play “jazzy” or “blues-y” music, and some love composing their own songs.
 Because my goal is to have happy, motivated students who LIKE to practice, I do my best to provide knowledgeable instruction and guidance in all of these areas.

 In summary, I offer piano instruction in a relaxed atmosphere, and in a way that is encouraging and rewarding to each individual student.
 As a former piano student myself, I know that if you don’t like something, you will not want to spend a lot of time doing it.
 That is why it is so very crucial that my students enjoy their lessons and their practice time, even when it means having to put out a lot of effort.
 I may be their teacher – but I am also their biggest cheerleader.
 They know that I am always ready to give them heaps of praise for a job well done.
+While you are here reading this page, check out one of my favorite websites.

 What I Do Not Offer